thephpleague/uri/docs/5.0/components/hierarchical-path.md

 $relative_path->getSegments(); //return ['path', 'to', 'the', 'sky', ''];
 ~~~

-## Accessing Path content

-### Countable and IteratorAggregate

-The class provides several methods to works with its segments.
 The class implements PHP's `Countable` and `IteratorAggregate` interfaces.
 This means that you can count the number of segments and use the `foreach` construct to iterate overs them.

 ~~~php
 <?php